 In economic discussion, you may often hear that a government is “printing money” and then picture sheets of hundred dollar bills coming off a printing press.
-In reality, this is not what actually happens in every sense of the term.
-Printing money, or money creation, most often involves creating money that is not physical.
-Central banks do not even have the power to print physical money or mint new coins – the Treasury department does this.
+However, most often this is not what actually takes place when a government adds to the monetary supply.
+Money creation in modern economies usually involves creating money that is not physical.
+Central banks do not even have the power to print physical currency or mint coins – the Treasury department does.
 So what exactly happens then?

-To make the explanation simpler, below are some terms that you will need to know moving forward from here.
-For the sake of this article, we will refer to the United States’ process of money creation, and keep it to the basic concepts needed to understand the bigger picture.
+To make the explanation simpler, below are some terms that you will need to know moving forward.
+In this article we will refer to the United States’ process of money creation, and keep it to the basic concepts needed to understand the bigger picture.

-Usually when the term "printing money" is used, it is referring to one of two processes for increasing money supply.
+Usually when the term printing money is used, it is referring to one of two processes for increasing money supply.
 In one process, the Fed buys financial assets (don’t worry too much about what these are, just think of them as large chunks of money not in physical form) from commercial banks.
 The money the Fed uses to buy these financial assets is created out of nowhere; it is not existing money that the Fed possesses.
-This gives commercial banks more money to lend to their customers, which pumps new money into the money supply.
-This is also referred to as Quantitative Easing (QE).
+This gives commercial banks more money to lend to their customers, which pumps new money into the monetary supply.
+This is also referred to as quantitative easing (QE).

 To explain what printing money does to the dollar, we will use an analogy.
 Take yourself as an example.
 You are unique and are worth something.
 Now let’s say I cloned you a million times.
 Now there are a million of you, all exactly the same, wandering around.
 How much is each of you worth now?
 A lot less than what you were worth before you were cloned, because there are more of you, you are no longer unique, and you are easier to attain.
 Now take that analogy and replace yourself with a dollar.
 This is inflation, and this is why inflation devalues the U.S. dollar.